How to Choose a Wedding Flower Colour Palette That Feels Like You

 Bring inspiration, but not too much

-Before speaking to your florist, try to gather a small selection of images that genuinely reflect what you love.
+Before speaking to your florist, gather a small selection of images that genuinely reflect what you love.
 These might include bouquets, ceremony flowers, table styling, colour palettes, interiors, fashion, gardens or venue images.

 Trust your florist’s interpretation